-Best Skilled Trades for Women in 2025
+Best Skilled Trades for Women in 2026

-Let’s cut to it—women have always had the grit for trade work.
+Let’s cut to it, women have always had the grit for trade work.
 What’s changing now is that more doors are actually opening.

-Whether you're switching careers, coming back to the workforce, or just tired of being stuck behind a desk, the skilled trades aren’t just an option—they’re a damn good one.
+Whether you’re switching careers, coming back to the workforce, or just tired of being stuck behind a desk, the skilled trades aren’t just an option, they’re a damn good one.

 Why More Women Are Choosing the Trades

 Forget four-year degrees and student loans.
-Skilled trades offer a faster, more direct path to a real paycheck—and a real impact.
+Skilled trades offer a faster, more direct path to a real paycheck and a real impact.
 You’re learning by doing.
 Getting paid while you train.
 And building things that actually matter.

 Why more women are stepping in:

-• Paychecks that start around $50K and climb
+• Paychecks that start around $50K and climb past $100K in the right roles

 • Training programs that last months, not years